LangTailor Canvas

 dirty-state, and save all work exactly as you expect.

-- Marketplace, in-editor — browse and add community plugins and connectors without
+- Marketplace, in-editor — browse and add community plugins, personas, prompts, connectors, and

 leaving the canvas, or publish your own at